-By Stewart Slaymaker, senior program manager at pointA
+Written by Stewart Slaymaker, senior manager at pointA

 I spend a lot of time listening to Spotify.
 Unfortunately for Spotify, their efforts to get me to pay for their premium, ad-free service have yet to pay off.
 Unfortunately for me, this means that my musical entertainment is sometimes interrupted by adverts – adverts which I noticed can often be dominated by one product – cars.